-IV.
-Stoplight Process
+V. Stoplight Process

 All events hosted by a student organization are required to be approved by Student Life and Development and have the support of the organization's advisor.
-Organizations are not permitted To prevent overwhelming scheduling conflict, and promote student leadership, organizations within the Office of Student Life and Development will adhere to the following advisor attendance "Stoplight" policy:
+To prevent overwhelming scheduling conflict, and promote student leadership, organizations within the Office of Student Life and Development will adhere to the following "Stoplight" policy: